Vlastimil Hoferek

-Vlastimil Hoferek (born 6 November 1946 in Ostrava) is a Czech former sprint and hurdling athlete who specialised in the 110 metres hurdles and 60 metres hurdles.
+Vlastimil Hoferek (born 6 November 1946) is a Czech former sprint and hurdling athlete.
+He specialised in the 110 metres hurdles and 60 metres hurdles.
 During his career in which he represented Czechoslovakia, Hoferek participated in four international athletics meetings, one Summer Universiade, two European Athletics Indoor Championships and European Athletics Championships in Rome.
 He is the 60 metres hurdles Czechoslovak Record Holder (7.7 seconds) and the Czechoslovak Indoor Champion from 1973.

 Athletics career

-Hoferek started his athletics career under the coach Gibala in Trencin; in 1959 he continued in Ostrava-Poruba under the coach Frantisek Klusal and in 1964 he moved to Vitkovice athletics club in Ostrava where he trained under the coach Rudolf Chovanec.
-During his military service in 1966 - 1967 he trained in Banska Bystrica and thereafter he returned to Vitkovice club in Ostrava and run for the club until 1974.
-In 1972 he started to train with the coach Oto Svrsek and under Svrsek's leadership achieved his best results.
+Hoferek started his athletics career under the coach Gibala in Trenčín; in 1959 he continued in Ostrava-Poruba under the coach Frantisek Klusal and in 1964 he moved to Vítkovice athletics club in Ostrava where he trained under the coach Rudolf Chovanec.
+During his military service in 1966–1967 he trained in Banská Bystrica and thereafter he returned to Vitkovice club in Ostrava and run for the club until 1974.
+In 1972 he started to train with the coach Ota Svršek and under Svršek's leadership achieved his best results.